 Attendance and leave of absence

-The University allows students, in some circumstances, to take Leave of Absence.
+The University allows you, in some circumstances, to take Leave of Absence.
 This is a temporary suspension of studies, normally limited to a one year maximum.
 Restrictions apply; you will need approval from your department in all cases and, normally, leave of absence must be requested before the intended period of absence.

 Fitness to Study Procedure - health and wellbeing